Policies & Procedures

 Academic Calendar Procedures

-BBTI will issue the academic calendar on the website and send an e-mail to Direct Superiors of staff about the academic calendar dates.
+BBTI administration, in consultation with the BBTI Head will issue the academic calendar on the website and send an e-mail to Direct Superiors of staff about the academic calendar dates.
+The Calendar is an ongoing exercise by the administration as the needs of staff are taken into consideration.

 BBTI continuously monitors the awards in tandem with the lecturers and students.